 - The family will be responsible for providing all other provisions for the baby such as, but not limited to, diapers, formula, clothes, blankets, bottles.

-- Pediatric COVID positive patients: will be allowed to have one parent/legal guardian with them at all times.
-However, they cannot leave the room and the visitor must wear a mask at all times.
+Pediatric COVID positive patients- will be allowed to have one parent/legal guardian with them at all times.
+However, they cannot leave the room and the visitor must wear a mask when staff enter the room.

-OB COVID positive patients: will be allowed to have significant other with them at all times.
-However, they cannot leave the room and the visitor must wear a mask.
+OB COVID positive patients- willbe allowed to have significant other with them at all times.
+However, they cannot leave the room and the visitor must wear a mask when staff enter the room.

 COVID positive Hospice and End of Life Care- A visitor may remain with them 24/7 and will be allowed to switch out once during regular visiting hours.
 Under special circumstances, more than one visitor may be allowed to remain at the bedside.
 This will be a decision of Nursing Leadership and the Attending physician.